Mortgages

 If you want to buy a property in Luxembourg, you’ll probably need a mortgage to do so.
 Luxembourg is known for its high property prices, leading some expats to search for homes in neighboring countries.
 There are plenty of lenders, however, who are willing to offer loans to those who want to put down roots in Luxembourg.

-Who can get a mortgage in Luxembourg?
+Can you get a mortgage as a foreigner in Luxembourg?

 Foreigners living and working in Luxembourg are free to apply for a mortgage.
 There are no restrictions on expats taking out a home loan, though US citizens might have fewer options than others.